 The thing that makes the Odyssey+ stand above the other headsets is the dual AMOLED displays.
 The screens are popping with a resolution of 1,440 x 1,600 pixels per, and the refresh rate is somewhere between 60Hz to 90Hz.
 As a comparison, the Acer WMR HMD has a resolution of 1,440 x 1,440 per lens and a refresh rate of 90Hz.

-When you look at the numbers, they do seem close, but the reality is that Samsung’s model offers smoother visual and some added vibrancy to the colors, which is very noticeable.
+When you look at the numbers, they do seem close, but the reality is that Samsung’s model offers smoother visuals and some added vibrancy to the colors, which is very noticeable.
 The Acer headset has more muted visuals, and they just feel rougher.
 Also, the AMOLED display tech makes a lot of difference as well.
 Samsung Odyssey+ is even superior to the Dell Visor, which, compared to the Odyssey+, has dull and ragged visuals.

-Testers have reported that their demos worked smoothly on the Odyssey+, and there were no registered lag or stutter during the VR experience.
+Testers have reported that their demos worked smoothly on the Odyssey+, and there was no registered lag or stutter during the VR experience.
 Testers have tried the Cliff House, which basically is a home base for the Windows Mixed Reality from where you go into different VR experiences, like Move or Halo Recruit.

 You will be able to, in a way, teleport between the different sectors that are on the Cliff House by flipping the analog stick and by pressing the trigger button that is on the controllers.
 This is a very effective function.
 There is a trackpad on the controllers which lets you scroll throughout websites, and so far, we have not found other use for this trackpad.
 When you are ready to exit from the VR experience you have started, you need to hit the Windows button, which is on the controllers, and it will take you home.